CONNECT

 • Lay the sheet on a flat surface, elastic edges facing upwards.

 • Fold the sheet lengthwise into thirds.
-Fold one side slightly past the center, and then the other side over top of that one.
+Use your left hand to fold one side slightly past the center, and then use your right hand to fold the other side over the top of that one.

 • Flatten any wrinkles so that you're looking at a nice, long rectangle.